 Sealing a minor hole or crack in fiberglass is an uncomplicated procedure through our DIY guide on “how to fix a crack in a fiberglass tub?”; however, you should set in reserve an entire day to permit time for the mixture to solidify between steps.
 For this purpose, this is a great assignment to commence in the morning and conclude throughout the day, among other home development ventures.
 Follow the step by step guide given below:

-At the beginning, cleanse the area with a household cleaner and a sponge.
+- Organize the area – at the beginning, cleanse the area with a household cleaner and a sponge.
 Use rubbing alcohol, acetone, or a similar solvent efficient enough in removing oils, soap scum, and glass fibers.

-When an absence of support is the cause of the trouble, you need to tackle it head-on.
+- Drill as Required – When an absence of support is the cause of the trouble, you need to tackle it head-on.
 As an Alternative of eliminating the tub and restoring the support structure, drill six to eight small holes in the tub and add foam.
 If you aren’t doing on the basic support, but you’re fixing a crack, use a gyratory tool with 80-grit sandpaper to grind a bevel about 1 1/2 inches thick centered on the flaw.

-For additional support, infuse two-component foam into the gaps that you drilled.
+- Add Two-Component Foam – For additional support, infuse two-component foam into the gaps that you drilled.
 It solidifies in a little time and builds a robust base.

-If utilizing fiberglass mesh, lay it around the crack or hole according to measurement, and then trim it so that it is marginally larger than the break it is to conceal.
+- Apply a Patch – If utilizing fiberglass mesh, lay it around the crack or hole according to measurement, and then trim it so that it is marginally larger than the break it is to conceal.
 Additional layers may be needed for exceptionally deep holes.

-Wearing protective gloves, blend the resin putty and hardener as instructed by your repair kit, adding pigment if working on a colored tub.
+- Mix the Filler –Wearing protective gloves, blend the resin putty and hardener as instructed by your repair kit, adding pigment if working on a colored tub.
 Use the supplied mixing stick and tray and put it atop a piece of scrap cardboard to avoid accidental leaks onto permeable bathroom surfaces.

-Instantly circulate the blend into the break or hole, or on top of the fiberglass mesh.
+- Repair the Crack, Chip, or Hole – Instantly circulate the blend into the break or hole, or on top of the fiberglass mesh.
 Take attention to work it in completely to make it into all gaps and avert depression.
 Don’t be scared to heap the mixture over the hole to fill it in entirely; you will be polishing it later.

-Allow the mixture to establish up in the gap for 2-3 hours or longer for larger, deeper holes.
+- Allow the Mixture to Set – Allow the mixture to establish up in the gap for 2-3 hours or longer for larger, deeper holes.
 When set, use the sandpaper to flatten the surface gently.
 That may well take a little time and elbow grease.

-Use the finishing polish to finish the patch up and improve the melding into the tub.
+- Refinish the Surface – Use the finishing polish to finish the patch up and improve the melding into the tub.

 Varying on the magnitude of the destruction, our article on “how to fix a crack in a fiberglass tub” is a straightforward DIY plan.
 If you choose to DIY this repair, make sure you allocate yourself enough time to let the epoxy and other materials used in the repair become dry in the middle of steps.
 Moreover, contemplate wrapping the area outside the surface.
 You’re in work with cellophane tape to avoid the refinishing materials from stretching over the undamaged part of the tub.